Thai Massage and Emotional Release | Part 1

 Nevertheless, emotional release is not always that obvious or intense.
 It can be quite subtle.
 Some receivers just need some warmth and comforting — the accepting, caring, non-judgmental touch of another human being.
 We are all human after all.

-As we don’t know how people will respond to a Thai Massage treatment, we should always prepare receivers by explaining them the symptoms, that is, the expressions of what perhaps might happen during or even after a session.
+As we don’t know how people will respond to a Thai Massage treatment, we should always prepare receivers by informing them about what perhaps might happen during or even after a session.

 • crying or laughing